MrMuhammadFahad/MrMuhammadFahad/README.md

 I'm a passionate **Software Engineer** with 5+ years of experience designing and building **scalable, secure, and high performance applications**.
 I thrive at the intersection of clean architecture, performance optimization, and real world problem solving.

-My core strength lies in **MEAN & MERN stack development**, complemented by strong backend engineering and cloud-native practices.
+My core strength lies in **Python, MEAN & MERN stack development**, complemented by strong backend engineering and cloud-native practices.

 Currently, I’m pursuing an MSc in **Optics, Image, Vision & Multimedia**, where I’m expanding into **computer vision, deep learning, and intelligent systems** bridging software engineering with AI driven innovation.